-The AMPO GIS and Data Visualization Working Group seeks to build capacity amongst MPOs and advance the state of practice for GIS capabilities within MPOs.
+The AMPO GIS and Data Visualization Interest Group seeks to build capacity amongst MPOs and advance the state of practice for GIS capabilities within MPOs.
 Emerging technology, big data, shared mobility, and consumer preference are fundamentally changing the transportation network in many metropolitan areas throughout the country.
 In addition, MPOs are planning for activities that go well beyond the traditional federal requirements.
 As a result, GIS has become a critical element of the metropolitan transportation planning process.
 Focus areas to be addressed include, but are not limited to…

 - Best practices